Ufine Battery at KES 2025

 Can I use battery terminal studs and screws interchangeably?

-No. Studs handle high-power vehicles (trucks/RVs), while screws suit standard cars.
-Mixing them risks loose connections and electrical issues.
+No. Battery studs handle high-current vehicles like trucks, RVs, or cars with heavy accessories, while screws on battery terminals are suitable for standard cars.
+Mixing them may cause loose connections and electrical issues.

-Clean terminals with baking soda monthly.
-Apply petroleum jelly or anti-corrosion spray.
-Tighten connections to reduce vibration damage.
+Regularly clean terminals with baking soda, apply petroleum jelly or anti-corrosion spray, and tighten connections to reduce vibration damage.
+This applies to both battery terminal studs and screw-in battery posts.

 Why do some cars use battery terminal studs instead of screws?

-Studs withstand 200+ amps for heavy-duty use (winches, stereos).
-A 2023 study showed screws fail 37% faster under high loads.
+Studs withstand 200+ amps for heavy-duty use, such as winches or stereos.
+A 2023 study showed screws fail 37% faster under high electrical loads.

 Which material is best for battery terminals?